 Earth lead & Clamp: Yep, one end connected to the welder & the other to the job!

-Connections: Just like a leaky garden hose, a loose connection anywhere along the current path will compromise the performance of your welder.
+Connections: This is far more important than what many welders realise.
+Just like a leaky garden hose, a loose connection anywhere along the current path will compromise the performance of your welder.
 Check that all connections are tight/firm and in good condition, including: MIG torch and earth lead connection to the welder, any polarity connections (sometimes inside the wire feeder compartment), earth lead cables, any cable joints & lugs, earth clamp, etc. Worn or damaged cables, connections and earth clamps should be replaced.
 More on this topic here.

 Spool Hub Brake Tension